Asian Chicken Noodle Soup

 One Pot Thai Chicken Soup

-ONE POT Thai Chicken Noodle Soup – this is one of my favorite soups I have ever tasted let alone made!
-Its way better than takeout with layers of warm, comforting aromatic coconut broth infused with red curry, ginger, garlic, lime and sriracha all bursting with pulled chicken, rice noodles, carrots, bell peppers, mushrooms and cauliflower!
+ONE POT Thai Chicken Noodle Soup with layers of warm, comforting aromatic coconut broth infused with red curry, ginger, garlic, lime and sriracha all bursting with pulled chicken, rice noodles, and veggies!
 You can skip the takeout. forever.

 Servings: 8 -10